rich-iannone/splitr/README.md

 - `grid--disp(forward)-12-03-12-00-lat_42.83752_long_-80.30364-height_5-24h`

-Finally, a binary PARDUMP file will be written:
+Finally, a binary `PARDUMP` file will be written.

-- `PARDUMP`

 Here is a snapshot of the dispersion particles at hour 16 of 24: